 A surprising fact is that you can do that ALL just by displaying your company logo, slogan, or a close-up picture of a product.

 Look at the great examples by Volkswagen and Macdonald’s:

 The only thing you should note is that this type of banners should anyway look… like banners.
 Site visitors may put them down for ordinary non-clickable images, partners logos, etc.

-To attract customers’ attention to such type of banners, you may add frames, shadows, overlays, contrasting backgrounds and sometimes even buttons.
+To attract customers’ attention to such types of banners, you may add frames, shadows, overlays, contrasting backgrounds, and sometimes even buttons.

 5. Bright Pastel Colors and Bold Typography

 According to the PANTONE Fashion Color Report Spring’16: “Colors this season transport us to a happier, sunnier place where we feel free to express a wittier version of our real selves.”

 Bright pastels, strong shapes, and lines, and unexpected color combinations are popular with Web designers this season.

 This is the color palette that is trending in Webdesign at the moment:

 As for banner ad fonts, this year, we can observe a comeback of big, irregularly shaped fonts, capitalization, bald, and italics.
 Also, as mentioned above, hand-written stuff is also getting on the trend.